Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 It's important to note that Unsafe Rust doesn't turn _off_ any of Rusts safety measures, what it does do is turn _on_ a whole other set of language features on which Rusts safety tools can not work.

+I really can't stress this enough as it might be one of the greatest misconceptions in Rust.
+Unsafe Rust does _not_ turn off _any_ safety measures.
+It turns on tools that Rust can not guarantee are safe, so you need to make extra certain you are using them safely.

 For example, in safe Rust we use references.
 These work a lot like pointers in other languages, but they are not pointers.
 References in unsafe Rust still must abide by the rules of the borrow checker.
 Unsafe Rust doesn't turn off the borrow checker, instead it gives us access to raw pointers which can't be borrow checked.